DAY OF THE DEAD IN OAXACA

 ..

 Day Eight: We'll visit several villages in the surrounding valleys.
-First we'll visit El Tule
+First we'll visit El Tule with its famous 2000 year

-with its famous 2000 year old tree.
-We'll then continue to the village of Teotitlan de Valle, where the finest blankets in
+old tree.
+We'll then continue to the village

-all of Mexico are made.
-We'll have lunch there at a charming restaurant, then go on to the village of
+restaurant, then go on to the village of

-Tlacolula, with its 16th century church.
-We'll then visit Yagul, with it's ancient ruins perched high on a hill.
+Yagul, with it's ancient ruins perched high on a hill.
 Finally we'll

-go to Mitla, where we'll capture the last light of the day on the church and the nearby Zapotec ruins.
-We'll then return
+go to Mitla, where we'll capture the last light of the

-totown, where we'll have our celebration dinner.
+to town, where we'll have our celebration dinner.

 What past participants of Jim’s tours to Oaxaca had to say: